AreteY/post-wildfire-recovery/README.md

 # Project Background
 To learn more about our project, please see our blog post `post_wildfire_blog.ipynb` notebook and its figures in the [Reports folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/reports) and the [Graphics folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/graphics) (`blog-figure1-3.png` and `ig-raws.png`, `ig-raws-rose.png`, `ig-raws-rose-gust.png`), respectively.

-To create the final `post_wildfire_blog.html` output, make sure you are in the `reports` directory within `post-wildfire-recovery` and run the following bash script.
+To create the final `post_wildfire_blog.html` output, start the project environment (if needed) and make sure you are in the `reports` directory within `post-wildfire-recovery`.
+Then run jupyter nbconvert for the `post_wildfire_blog.html` output.
 ```
+$ conda activate earth-analytics-neon
+$ cd reports
 $ jupyter nbconvert --to html --TemplateExporter.exclude_input=True post_wildfire_blog.ipynb
 ```